GENERAL SUPPORT

 Students can download and print it from the student portal or

-can request an official academic record by making a payment of N$200 into NAMCOL’s Account and send the proof of payment to the Distance Education Coordinator in Assessment and Certification.
+can request an official academic record by paying N$200 into NAMCOL’s account and sending the proof of payment to the Distance Education Coordinator in Assessment and Certification.

 Pay N$300 into NAMCOL’s account and send proof of payment to your DEC, indicating to which NAMCOL office your Certificate has to be sent.

-Yes, but you will not receive your qualification on that day, only once you have settled the outstanding fees
+Yes, but you will not receive your qualification on that day; you will only receive it once you have settled the outstanding fees.

 Graduation verification form and a copy of your ID

-Uploaded on the eLearning Platform or request it from your distance education coordinator in assessment and certification.
+Upload it to the eLearning Platform or request it from your distance education coordinator for assessment and certification.

 Contact the following companies: